Stories are individual pieces of content that HeyNews pulls from your sources. When you generate a newsletter, you pick which stories to include.

 When you're on the Compose page, you'll see your story library in the left panel.
 Select the stories you want to include in your newsletter by clicking on them.
 You need at least one story selected to write a draft.

 You can also use Smart Select by clicking Select Best.
-HeyNews sorts available stories by section, then picks the best matches for each one while following the story count you set per section in your AI writer.
-It's useful when you have a large story library and do not want to pick everything by hand.
+HeyNews sorts available Stories by section, then picks up to the Story count you set for each one.
+If no Story fits a section, Smart Select leaves it under its limit instead of adding an unrelated Story.
+It's useful when you have a large Story library and do not want to pick everything by hand.

 Check these to see if your sources are giving you enough material to work with.